srijantelang-work/Charlie/README.md

-Charlie is a next-generation open-source AI assistant built for real-time interaction and seamless system integration.
+Charlie is a AI assistant built for real-time interaction and seamless system integration.
 This latest release delivers major performance upgrades and expanded capabilities, all while staying fully open and transparent.

 ## 🚀 Core Features